 How To Use Other People's Money To Grow Your Business - Episode 82

-Get my Hiring Survival Guide with step-by-step instructions sent right to your inbox.
+Get my FREE Guide To Build Your Business Credit with step-by-step instructions sent right to your inbox.

 So in this episode, I want to share with you my top tips for how to use other people's money to grow your business so that you can enjoy being a businessman and spend time doing more interesting things rather than staying a hustler all your life.

-This week, since we are talking about creating a business you OWN not one you work for, I put together a Hiring Survival Guide so you know step-by-step how to implement this strategy.
+This week, since we are talking about strategies to avoid risking your own personal credit or savings while growing your business, I put together a Business Credit Checklist so you know step-by-step how to implement this strategy.